CSIS-iLab/health-commission/_posts/2018-09-25-The-New-Realism,-An-Uncomfortable-Middle.md

 Holding “AIDS2020” in San Francisco and Oakland, a source of controversy and debate in Amsterdam, will carry clear risks, in the degraded and polarized political and media environment in the United States.
 But it can also be an opportunity, if seized and managed correctly, in mobilizing bipartisan congressional participation and galvanizing support from the faith, advocacy, foundations, and business communities.
 “AIDS2020” can potentially help stir a new national debate over HIV/AIDS, at home and abroad.

-## Last Thought
+### **Last Thought**

 President Clinton declared on the closing day of the Amsterdam gathering that “There can be no Brexit for AIDS.”
 That remarkably astute and succinct statement captures where we are today: at the edge of real danger, but still able to resist and fight back.
 Realism has moved to center stage but not vanquished hope and optimism.

+***

-[^1]: Michel Sidibé, “Our Wake-Up Call,” (speech, Amsterdam, Netherlands, July 23, 2018), AIDS 2018,[http://www.unaids.org/sites/default/files/media_asset/20180723_EXD_SP_AIDS2018_en.pdf](http://www.unaids.org/sites/default/files/media_asset/20180723_EXD_SP_AIDS2018_en.pdf).
+\[^1\]: Michel Sidibé, “Our Wake-Up Call,” (speech, Amsterdam, Netherlands, July 23, 2018), AIDS 2018,[http://www.unaids.org/sites/default/files/media_asset/20180723_EXD_SP_AIDS2018_en.pdf](http://www.unaids.org/sites/default/files/media_asset/20180723_EXD_SP_AIDS2018_en.pdf "http://www.unaids.org/sites/default/files/media_asset/20180723_EXD_SP_AIDS2018_en.pdf").

-[^2]: Peter Sands, “Financing UHC and AIDS, TB and hepatitis elimination,” (panel discussion, Amsterdam, Netherlands, July 23, 2018), Eliminating AIDS epidemics on the road to universal health coverage, AIDS 2018.
+\[^2\]: Peter Sands, “Financing UHC and AIDS, TB and hepatitis elimination,” (panel discussion, Amsterdam, Netherlands, July 23, 2018), Eliminating AIDS epidemics on the road to universal health coverage, AIDS 2018.

-[^3]: Peter Piot, “Global health and the HIV response,” (speech, Amsterdam, Netherlands, July 26, 2018), AIDS 2018.
+\[^3\]: Peter Piot, “Global health and the HIV response,” (speech, Amsterdam, Netherlands, July 26, 2018), AIDS 2018.

-[^4]: Mark Dybul, “The future of funding the HIV response,” (speech, Amsterdam, Netherlands, July 22, 2018), Meeting the 90-90-90 targets: faster and better.
+\[^4\]: Mark Dybul, “The future of funding the HIV response,” (speech, Amsterdam, Netherlands, July 22, 2018), Meeting the 90-90-90 targets: faster and better.

-[^5]: Jon Cohen, "A Campaign to End AIDS by 2030 Is Faltering Worldwide," _Science \| AAAS_, July 31, 2018, [http://www.sciencemag.org/news/2018/07/campaign-end-aids-2030-faltering-worldwide](http://www.sciencemag.org/news/2018/07/campaign-end-aids-2030-faltering-worldwide).
+\[^5\]: Jon Cohen, "A Campaign to End AIDS by 2030 Is Faltering Worldwide," _Science | AAAS_, July 31, 2018,[http://www.sciencemag.org/news/2018/07/campaign-end-aids-2030-faltering-worldwide](http://www.sciencemag.org/news/2018/07/campaign-end-aids-2030-faltering-worldwide "http://www.sciencemag.org/news/2018/07/campaign-end-aids-2030-faltering-worldwide").

-[^6]: Linda-Gail Bekker et al., “Advancing global health and strengthening the HIV response in the era of the Sustainable Development Goals: the International AIDS Society – Lancet Commission,” _The Lancet_ 392, no. 10144, (July 28, 2018): 312-358.
+\[^6\]: Linda-Gail Bekker et al., “Advancing global health and strengthening the HIV response in the era of the Sustainable Development Goals: the International AIDS Society – Lancet Commission,” _The Lancet_ 392, no. 10144_,_(July 28, 2018): 312-358.

-[^7]: Pamela Das and Richard Horton, "Beyond the Silos: Integrating HIV and Global Health," _The Lancet_ 392, no. 10144 (July 28, 2018): 260-61.
+\[^7\]: Pamela Das and Richard Horton, "Beyond the Silos: Integrating HIV and Global Health," _The Lancet_ 392, no. 10144 (July 28, 2018): 260-61.

-[^8]: Laurie Garrett, "Welcome to the Next Deadly AIDS Pandemic," _Foreign Policy_, July 25, 2018,[https://foreignpolicy.com/2018/07/25/welcome-to-the-next-deadly-aids-pandemic/](https://foreignpolicy.com/2018/07/25/welcome-to-the-next-deadly-aids-pandemic/).
+\[^8\]: Laurie Garrett, "Welcome to the Next Deadly AIDS Pandemic," _Foreign Polic_y, July 25, 2018,[https://foreignpolicy.com/2018/07/25/welcome-to-the-next-deadly-aids-pandemic/](https://foreignpolicy.com/2018/07/25/welcome-to-the-next-deadly-aids-pandemic/ "https://foreignpolicy.com/2018/07/25/welcome-to-the-next-deadly-aids-pandemic/").

-[^9]: "A Certain Weariness Is Entering the War on AIDS.
-Wrongly so," _The Economist_, July 26, 2018,[https://www.economist.com/science-and-technology/2018/07/26/a-certain-weariness-is-entering-the-war-on-aids-wrongly-so](https://www.economist.com/science-and-technology/2018/07/26/a-certain-weariness-is-entering-the-war-on-aids-wrongly-so).
+\[^9\]: "A Certain Weariness Is Entering the War on AIDS.
+Wrongly so," _The Economist_, July 26, 2018,[https://www.economist.com/science-and-technology/2018/07/26/a-certain-weariness-is-entering-the-war-on-aids-wrongly-so](https://www.economist.com/science-and-technology/2018/07/26/a-certain-weariness-is-entering-the-war-on-aids-wrongly-so "https://www.economist.com/science-and-technology/2018/07/26/a-certain-weariness-is-entering-the-war-on-aids-wrongly-so").

-[^10]: “New Data Show Dramatic Progress in Namibia Toward HIV Epidemic Control and Substantial Gaps in Cote d’Ivoire and Cameroon,” PEPFAR Press Release, July 25, 2018, [https://www.pepfar.gov/press/releases/284464.htm](https://www.pepfar.gov/press/releases/284464.htm).
+\[^10\]: “New Data Show Dramatic Progress in Namibia Toward HIV Epidemic Control and Substantial Gaps in Cote d’Ivoire and Cameroon,” PEPFAR Press Release, July 25, 2018, [https://www.pepfar.gov/press/releases/284464.htm](https://www.pepfar.gov/press/releases/284464.htm "https://www.pepfar.gov/press/releases/284464.htm").

-[^11]: Institute for Health Metrics and Evaluation (2018), “Financing Global Health 2017: Funding Universal Health Coverage and the Unfinished HIV/AIDS Agenda,”[http://www.healthdata.org/sites/default/files/files/policy_report/2018/IHME_FGH_2017_fullreport.pdf](http://www.healthdata.org/sites/default/files/files/policy_report/2018/IHME_FGH_2017_fullreport.pdf).
+\[^11\]: Institute for Health Metrics and Evaluation (2018), “Financing Global Health 2017: Funding Universal Health Coverage and the Unfinished HIV/AIDS Agenda,”[http://www.healthdata.org/sites/default/files/files/policy_report/2018/IHME_FGH_2017_fullreport.pdf](http://www.healthdata.org/sites/default/files/files/policy_report/2018/IHME_FGH_2017_fullreport.pdf "http://www.healthdata.org/sites/default/files/files/policy_report/2018/IHME_FGH_2017_fullreport.pdf").

-[^12]: Jennifer Kates, Adam Wexler, Eric Lief, and UNAIDS (2018), “Donor Government Funding for HIV in Low- and Middle-Income Countries in 2017,” [https://www.kff.org/global-health-policy/report/donor-government-funding-for-hiv-in-low-and-middle-income-countries-in-2017/](https://www.kff.org/global-health-policy/report/donor-government-funding-for-hiv-in-low-and-middle-income-countries-in-2017/).
+\[^12\]: Jennifer Kates, Adam Wexler, Eric Lief, and UNAIDS (2018), “Donor Government Funding for HIV in Low- and Middle-Income Countries in 2017,” [https://www.kff.org/global-health-policy/report/donor-government-funding-for-hiv-in-low-and-middle-income-countries-in-2017/](https://www.kff.org/global-health-policy/report/donor-government-funding-for-hiv-in-low-and-middle-income-countries-in-2017/ "https://www.kff.org/global-health-policy/report/donor-government-funding-for-hiv-in-low-and-middle-income-countries-in-2017/").

-[^13]: Peter Piot, “Global health and the HIV response,” (speech, Amsterdam, Netherlands, July 26, 2018), AIDS 2018; Achieving 90-90-90 means 90 percent of PLHIV know their status, 81 percent (90x90) of all PLHIV are on ART, and 73 percent (81x90) of all PLHIV are virally suppressed.
+\[^13\]: Peter Piot, “Global health and the HIV response,” (speech, Amsterdam, Netherlands, July 26, 2018), AIDS 2018; Achieving 90-90-90 means 90 percent of PLHIV know their status, 81 percent (90x90) of all PLHIV are on ART, and 73 percent (81x90) of all PLHIV are virally suppressed.
 Hence 27 percent of all PLHIV would not be virally suppressed if 90-90-90 is achieved.

-[^14]: “New evidence shows far-reaching impact of expanded US ‘global gag rule,’” AIDS2018 Press Release, July 27, 2018, [http://www.aids2018.org/Media-Centre/The-latest/Press-releases/ArticleID/194/New-evidence-shows-far-reaching-impact-of-expanded-US-%E2%80%9Cglobal-gag-rule%E2%80%9D](http://www.aids2018.org/Media-Centre/The-latest/Press-releases/ArticleID/194/New-evidence-shows-far-reaching-impact-of-expanded-US-%E2%80%9Cglobal-gag-rule%E2%80%9D).
+\[^14\]: “New evidence shows far-reaching impact of expanded US ‘global gag rule,’” AIDS2018 Press Release_,_ July 27, 2018, [http://www.aids2018.org/Media-Centre/The-latest/Press-releases/ArticleID/194/New-evidence-shows-far-reaching-impact-of-expanded-US-%E2%80%9Cglobal-gag-rule%E2%80%9D](http://www.aids2018.org/Media-Centre/The-latest/Press-releases/ArticleID/194/New-evidence-shows-far-reaching-impact-of-expanded-US-%E2%80%9Cglobal-gag-rule%E2%80%9D "http://www.aids2018.org/Media-Centre/The-latest/Press-releases/ArticleID/194/New-evidence-shows-far-reaching-impact-of-expanded-US-%E2%80%9Cglobal-gag-rule%E2%80%9D").